 The first step in moving from server to cloud, or from a physical onsite server to a cloud-based infrastructure, is to understand your applications and assess workloads.
-To start with small and gradually moving to complex workloads is suggested.
-Before jumping right into the migration, you can assess your applications by using the following methods:
+We suggest starting with small and gradually moving to complex workloads.
+Before jumping right into the migration, assess your applications by using the following methods:

 Review Your Current Environment

 Try to measure your existing environment’s computing needs, response time, performance output, and other factors that are crucial for your business implementations.
 This way, you can easily create a baseline for the incoming platform.

 Determine How Much Resources You Need

 It’s always imperative to specify and gather information about your workloads such as server configuration, compliance requirements, application dependency, user needs, and so on.
 This will help you select the cloud platform that’s the best for your organization.

 Categorize the data captured in the auditing process and information gathered about your workloads on the basis of the complexity; identify which can be easily migrated and prioritize them for migration.

 Choose Your Cloud Model

 Cloud migration is not just about assessing your own environment, it’s about choosing the right cloud deployment model as well.
 This helps you make an informed decision on what you need and what the opted platform can provide.
 The cloud deployment models you can choose from are: